Advice for using public transport during COVID-19 pandemic

 Stagecoach buses run regular services in Eastbourne, you can catch the number 3 and 3a bus every 15 minutes from the Terminus Road bus stop outside Eastbourne train station to the Eastbourne campus at the Darley Road, Hillbrow and Welkin sites.

-The University of Brighton campuses are well served by train routes, with Southern Railway operating a services between the Brighton campuses, Eastbourne and Hastings.
+The University of Brighton campuses are well served by train routes, with Southern Railway operating a services between the Brighton campuses and Eastbourne.